Good to know!

 Please speak directly with Ms. Halsen-Raffel in Reader Services.

-Can I participate at academic events?
+Can I participate in academic events?

-You can find an overview of currently scheduled events either on the Infoscreens in the lobby and in Cafe Max or at the Events page of our website.
+You are cordially invited to take part in academic events and discussion roundtables held at the Institute!
+You can get an overview of current events either on the info screens in the reception hall and in Café Max or under Events on our website.

 What events take place regularly?